English (Creative Writing and English Literature)

 Course content

-We offer dedicated routes for study and supervision in both Literary Studies and Creative Writing.
-There are also designated pathways allowing students to focus their studies on Medieval and Renaissance Literature and Culture, Nineteenth-Century Literature and Culture, and Modern and Contemporary Literature and Culture.
-Creative Writing modules allow students to focus their interests on both fiction and non-fiction prose forms, as well as poetry as desired.
-Students can opt to take a combination of Literary Studies and Creative Writing modules if suitably qualified.
+There are designated literature pathways allowing students to focus their studies on either Renaissance Literature and Culture, Nineteenth-Century Literature and Culture, Modern and Contemporary Literature and Culture, or a combination of all three.
+Creative Writing modules allow students to focus their interests on both fiction and non-fiction prose forms, as well as poetry and scriptwriting.

 Information for international students

-If you require a Tier 4 student visa to study or if your first language is not English you will be required to provide acceptable evidence of your English language proficiency level.
+If you require a student visa to study or if your first language is not English you must provide acceptable evidence of your English language proficiency level.

-This course requires academic IELTS 6.0 overall, with no less than 5.5 in each skill.
+This course requires academic IELTS 6.5 overall, with no less than 5.5 in each skill.
+See other accepted English language proficiency qualifications.

 Fees and funding